Skip to content

 Despite the volume, systematic quantitative research capital is thin relative to what comparable traditional markets attract.
 Market makers provide liquidity, but research-driven, backtested, institutionally validated strategies are a small fraction of the activity.
 Most flow is leveraged retail.

-Perpetual futures have unique mechanics that create persistent, exploitable patterns.
-Funding rate mean-reversion, cascading liquidations, cross-venue basis dislocations.
-These are structural features of the instruments — not temporary anomalies.
-They repeat because the mechanics that cause them are built into how perpetuals work.
+Perpetual futures have unique mechanics that create persistent, exploitable patterns: funding rate mean-reversion, cascading liquidations, cross-venue basis dislocations.
+These are structural features of the instruments, not temporary anomalies — built into how perpetuals work.

 The ecosystem continuously generates new instruments and new inefficiencies.
 Lending protocols, on-chain vaults, RWA derivatives, new perpetual listings.
 Each one brings fresh patterns to research.
 For a systematic fund with the infrastructure to evaluate them quickly, this is a continuously expanding opportunity set.

 The counterparties are not institutional research desks.
-They’re leveraged retail traders whose behavioral patterns — panic liquidations, funding rate extremes, momentum chasing — persist and repeat.
-These patterns are durable because they’re rooted in human psychology and the structural incentives of leveraged instruments.
+They are leveraged retail traders whose behavioral patterns persist and repeat: panic liquidations, funding rate extremes, momentum chasing.
+These patterns are durable because they are rooted in human psychology and the structural incentives of leveraged instruments.

 The investment industry has a deep verification problem.
 Survivorship bias erases the losers.
 Backtest marketing presents hypothetical returns as evidence.
 Self-reported performance is unauditable.
 The mechanisms that enabled Madoff to fabricate returns for decades have not been fundamentally fixed.